FDACS Pest Control License Categories in Florida — A Reference for Polk County Homeowners

 Structural pest control in Florida is regulated by the Florida Department of Agriculture and Consumer Services (FDACS), Bureau of Entomology and Pest Control, under Chapter 482, Florida Statutes, and Chapter 5E-14, Florida Administrative Code.
 Lawful pest control operators in Florida — whether in Lakeland, Winter Haven, Bartow, or anywhere else in the state — must hold an active FDACS license under one or more service categories.
-Call the number below to be connected with an FDACS-licensed operator serving Polk County.
+Enter your ZIP in the form on this page and we’ll match you with an independent, FDACS-licensed pest control company serving Polk County.

 This page summarizes the FDACS license categories that apply to residential and commercial pest control work in Florida.